My Doctor Prescribed A Renal Diet

 Common side effects of not following a renal diet in individuals with kidney disease may include fluid retention, high blood pressure, electrolyte imbalances, increased phosphorus and potassium levels, bone and heart complications, and make kidney disease worse.

-Additionally, not adhering to the prescribed renal diet may lead to a higher risk of developing kidney stones, fatigue, anemia, and malnutrition.
-Following the renal diet is essential to manage kidney disease effectively, slow its progression, and maintain overall health and well-being.
+Not adhering to the prescribed renal diet may lead to a higher risk of developing kidney stones, fatigue, anemia, and malnutrition.
+Following the renal diet is essential to manage kidney disease effectively, slow its progression (ckd progression), and maintain overall health and well-being.

 A renal diet differs from a regular diet primarily in its restrictions to support kidney health in individuals with kidney disease.
 The renal diet typically limits high-sodium, high-phosphorus, and high-potassium foods to reduce strain on the kidneys and manage electrolyte imbalances.
-It also moderates protein intake to prevent excessive waste production.
+It also moderates protein intake to prevent excessive waste production (why low protein diet in kidney disease)?

 In contrast, a regular diet has no specific restrictions and is generally suitable for individuals with healthy kidney function.
 The renal diet aims to slow the progression of kidney disease, prevent complications, and promote overall well-being, making it essential for those with impaired kidney function.